📋 In This Article

 Connecting WhatsApp

 That’s it.
-OpenClaw is live on your Hostinger VPS, online 24/7, responding to your messages whether you’re at your desk or somewhere without your laptop.
+Your Hostinger OpenClaw setup is complete — the assistant is live on your VPS, online 24/7, responding to your messages whether you’re at your desk or somewhere without your laptop.

 Three Mistakes I See Beginners Make